 In 2005 I completed my undergraduate degree in Sociology with First Class Honours at the University of Peradeniya in Sri Lanka and subsequently, in 2008 a Master’s Degree in Sociology with Merit at the University of Worcester, UK.
 In 2015, I was awarded the School of Sociology and Social Policy full fee bursary to follow the MA in Social Research at University of Leeds, which I completed with Distinction.
 During the course of the MA I applied and was successful in obtaining a place and funding (through the Leeds Anniversary Research Scholarship-LARS) to undertake my PhD research at the same school and university.

 During my professional career as a Sri Lankan travel and business writer I journeyed extensively around the country observing, writing and interacting with diverse groups of people; representing through words its culture, people and places.
 Later, also as a business writer in Leeds I wrote about many independent local business establishments, generating in the process interviews and discussions with various figures in the business world.

 What motivated me to undertake PhD study?

 My background in sociology induced me to question and ponder widely during my professional endeavours as a travel/business writer, encouraging me to return to academic research in search of answers.
-My experience as a travel writer in particular triggered various questions and broader sociological insights that in turn inspired me to explore and understand further the construction, perpetuation and/or challenge/transformation of tourism imaginaries surrounding Sri Lanka and its heritage.
-The PhD would provide me with the perfect opportunity to unpick some of the intricate social relations and realities underlying tourism representations of Sri Lanka.
+My experience as a travel writer in particular triggered various questions and broader sociological insights that in turn inspired me to explore and understand further the construction, perpetuation and/or challenge/transformation of tourism representation surrounding Sri Lanka.
+The PhD would provide me with the perfect opportunity to unpack some of the intricate social relations and realities underlying tourism representations of Sri Lanka.

 What makes me passionate about my subject?